JustVinayak/Mini-Jira/README.md

 9. [x] Git & GitHub

 The project focuses on clean architecture, RESTful API design, database relationships, and scalable backend development.

+---
+### 🧐 Challenges & Debugging

+---

+* Diagnosed a misleading 403 error that was actually masking an internal 500 — Spring Security was blocking the internal `/error` forward before Spring Boot could render the real exception.
+Fixed by explicitly permitting `/error` in the security config, which surfaced the real root cause (a duplicate DB entry).

+* Reviewed and mitigated CVE-2024-31033 in the JWT dependency by generating signing keys as random bytes rather than deriving them from a string.